eclipse-platform/eclipse.platform/docs/FAQ/FAQ_Are_there_any_visual_composition_editors_available_for_SWT.md

 *   [_SWT designer_](http://www.swt-designer.com).
 This commercial plug-in to Eclipse, which targets only SWT, is fairly new as a commercial product but is based on an open source project that has been around for a while and has a strong following.

-*   [_SWT GUI Builder_](http://www.swtguibuilder.com).
-This commercial plug-in provides a visual editor for SWT only.
-The company also sells a product called Swing2SWT that ports Swing applications to SWT.

-*   [_Jigloo GUI Builder_](http://www.cloudgarden.com/jigloo).
-This fairly new GUI builder for both SWT and Swing is a commercial product, but a free version is licensed for noncommercial use only.

 See Also:
 ---------